finbourne/lusid-sdk-python/sdk/docs/AborApi.md

         # Create an instance of the API class
         api_instance = api_client_factory.build(AborApi)
         scope = 'scope_example' # str | The scope of the Abor.
         code = 'code_example' # str | The code of the Abor.
-Together with the scope is the unique identifier for the given Abor.
+Together with the scope this uniquely identifies the Abor.

         # Objects can be created either via the class constructor, or using the 'from_dict' or 'from_json' methods
         # Change the lines below to switch approach
         # trial_balance_query_parameters = TrialBalanceQueryParameters.from_json("")
         # trial_balance_query_parameters = TrialBalanceQueryParameters.from_dict({})
         trial_balance_query_parameters = TrialBalanceQueryParameters()
-        as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve trial balance.
-Defaults to returning the latest version              of each transaction if not specified. (optional) filter = 'filter_example' # str | \"Expression to filter the result set.\" (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
-Defaults to 100 if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Trial balance from a previous call to Trial balance. (optional)
+        as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the Trial Balance.
+Defaults to returning the latest version if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results by.
+For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many.
+Defaults to 100 if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Trial Balances.
+This token is returned from the previous call.
+If a pagination token is provided, the filter, effectiveAt and asAt fields              must not have changed since the original request. (optional)

         try:
             # uncomment the below to set overrides at the request level
             # api_response = await api_instance.get_trial_balance(scope, code, trial_balance_query_parameters, as_at=as_at, filter=filter, limit=limit, page=page, opts=opts)

-            # [EXPERIMENTAL] GetTrialBalance: Get the Trial balance for the given Abor.
+            # [EXPERIMENTAL] GetTrialBalance: Get the Trial Balance for the given Abor.
             api_response = await api_instance.get_trial_balance(scope, code, trial_balance_query_parameters, as_at=as_at, filter=filter, limit=limit, page=page)
             pprint(api_response)
         except ApiException as e: